 At the completion of the EIS phase, the Coordinator-General will prepare a report (Coordinator-General's evaluation report) evaluating the EIS and other relevant material, pursuant to section 35 of the SDPWO Act.
-The Coordinator-General's evaluation report will include an assessment and conclusion about the environmental effects of the project and any associated mitigation measures.
-Material that will be assessed includes: the EIS; properly made submissions and other submissions accepted by the Coordinator-General; and any other material the Coordinator-General considers relevant to the project such as a supplementary EIS, comments and advice from advisory agencies and other entities, technical reports and legal advice.
+This evaluation report will include an assessment and conclusion about the environmental effects of the project and any associated mitigation measures.
+Material that will be assessed includes: the EIS, properly made submissions and other submissions accepted by the Coordinator-General and any other material the Coordinator-General considers relevant to the project, such as a supplementary EIS, comments and advice from advisory agencies and other entities, technical reports and legal advice.

-The Coordinator-General's evaluation report will be publicly notified by placing it on the DIP website (www.dip.qld.gov.au).
+The Coordinator-General's evaluation report will be publicly notified by placing it on DIP's website www.dip.gld.gov.au.
 The Coordinator-General's evaluation report will also be presented to the proponent, the Sustainable Planning Act 2009 (SPA) assessment manager, the Queensland Minister administering the Environmental Protection Act 1994 (EP Act) and the Queensland Minister administering the Mineral Resources Act 1989 (MRA) if relevant.
 As the project was determined to be a 'controlled action' under the EPBC Act, the report will also be provided to the Commonwealth Minister responsible for administering Part 9 of the EPBC Act.